giokoguashvili/knowledge/programming/fp_oop.md

 ### Static and dynamic polymorphism

 Polymorphism can be distinguished by when the implementation is selected: statically (at compile time) or dynamically (at run time, typically via a virtual function).
-This is known respectively as static dispatch and dynamic dispatch, and the corresponding forms of polymorphism are accordingly called static polymorphism and dynamic polymorphism.
+This is known respectively as **static dispatch** and **dynamic dispatch**, and the corresponding forms of polymorphism are accordingly called **static polymorphism** and **dynamic polymorphism**.

 # [Encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming))